-Located on the outskirts of Westminster, Maryland the property was deeded to the Department of Natural Resources by the estate of Mildred M. Tarkington in January 2005.
+Located on the outskirts of Westminster, Maryland, Avondale Wildlife Management Area was deeded to the Department of Natural Resources by the estate of Mildred M. Tarkington in January 2005.
 The 180-acre tract is dedicated to wildlife conservation.

 Avondale WMA is located on the southwest side of Westminster, Maryland.
 Public access to this area is on Windy Hill Drive off of Old New Windsor Road (which parallels Maryland State Route 31).
 Take Windy Hill Drive and follow the signs up a gravel driveway to the parking lot located at the end of Windy Hill Drive.
 For additional information or seasonal permits, contact the Gwynnbrook Wildlife and Heritage Service Office at 410-356-9272.